tensorflow/addons/CONTRIBUTING.md

  * Lastly, the functionality conforms to the contribution guidelines of its subpackage.

-Guidelines for new feature requests:
+Suggested guidelines for new feature requests:

 * The feature contains an official refrence implementation.
+* Should be able to reproduce the same results in a published paper.
+* Should provide out-of-box performance.
 * The academic paper exceeds 50 citations.

 **Note: New contributions often require team-members to read a research